littlehorse-enterprises/lh-user-tasks-bridge/README.md

 - username: **admin**
 - password: **admin**

-Also, you will need an access token to be able to be granted authorized access into sso-workflow-bridge-api backend endpoints.
+Also, you will need an access token to be able to be granted authorized access into user-tasks-bridge-api backend endpoints.
 In order to fetch said token, you can use the following cURL as is from the terminal, or you can import it to your REST client tool of preference (Postman, Insomnia, Bruno, etc.)